CreatingChange/Beginner/README.md

 What if you don't want all of your text - everything written in p tags - to be red?

-We need a way to specify a p tag in our CSS file.
+We need a way to specify a tag in our CSS file.
 We do that with an ID, a unique identifier that we can refer to.
 An ID can only be used once in your HTML file.
 If you want to have an identifier that you can use multiple times in your HTML file, it's called a class.

 ```html
 <body>